Introduction to 'Creating your marketing strategy'

 Effective marketing can help you:

-- Get your brand known
+Get your brand known.

-- Attract and keep users
+Attract and keep customers.

-- Target your true audience
+Target your true audience.

-- Let people know what you offer
+Let people know what you offer.

-- Build trust between you and your users
+Build trust between you and your users.

-- Sell your products or services
+Sell your products or services.

 What marketing looks like right now

 Online ad campaigns lead the way.
-Not surprising, as we spend up to 143 minutes a day on social sites.
+Not surprising, as we spend up to 141 minutes a day on social sites.
 We search online for everything from today’s weather to meal ideas.
 And each search gives clues as to who we are and what we want.
 Online channels give you a great base for repeated exposure.
 You can use them to spread your message and convert your efforts into sales or support.

 We use online tools for market research, too.
 These help us see data on how our users behave.
 We can use that data to target potential users.
 It helps us tailor our campaigns.